-The Storage tab displays information about the space available for storing Viewers on the controller.
+The Storage tab displays information about the flash and RAM usage for the controller, and the locations assigned for Viewers stored on the controller.

-Setting Descriptions Storage This section shows a graph displaying the percentage of space available on the controller to upload Viewers, as well as: ◆ Space Used : The amount of space currently being used to store Viewers uploaded to the controller. ◆ Space Available: The amount of space currently available to store Viewers on the controller. ◆ Total Space: The total amount of space available to store Viewers on the controller.
-Existing Viewer This section lists all the Viewers that are currently stored on the controller with their name and assigned room.
+Setting Descriptions Flash This section shows the total amount of flash memory on the controller, as well as the space used and the space available for storing Viewers.
+RAM This section shows the total space of working memory on the controller, as well as the space used and the space available for processing.
+Existing Viewer This section lists all the Viewers that are stored on the controller with their name and assigned room(s).
 Click Remove to delete a single Viewer or Remove All to delete all Viewers from the controller.